Julie C. Price: Early life and education

 Price attended the University of Wisconsin-Madison for her undergraduate degree.
-She majored in physics and graduated with a Bachelors of Science in 1982 with key encouragement from Professor Converse Blanchard.
-Upon completion of her bachelors, Price stayed at the University of Wisconsin-Madison to pursue her Master's in Medical Physics under the mentorship of Professor John Cameron.
+She majored in physics and graduated with a Bachelor of Science in 1982 with key encouragement from Professor Converse Blanchard.
+Upon completion of her bachelors, Price stayed at the University of Wisconsin-Madison to pursue her master's in medical physics under the mentorship of Professor John Cameron.
 She worked in the Radiation Calibration Service as a project specialist during her Master's where she explored the efficacy of diode dosimeters used to monitor radiotherapy doses.
 In 1985, during her Master's training, Price worked as a Summer Physics Research Assistant in the Diagnostic Radiology Department at the Mayo Clinic in Rochester, Minnesota, learning to assess the level of radiation exposure to the fetus from multislice CT scans.

 As a Medical Physicist at George Washington University (1986), she had the opportunity to work with Drs.
 Reba, Gibson, and Zeeburg on kinetic modeling research.
 She then pursued her graduate studies at Johns Hopkins University within the School of Hygiene and Public Health in Baltimore, Maryland in the Radiation Health Sciences Program, directed by Dr. Henry N. Wagner Jr. Her graduate advisors were Dr. J. James Frost and Dr. Jonathan Links.
 Her thesis work focused on quantification of opiate receptor and benzodiazepine receptor concentrations and affinity in vivo in the human brain using PET imaging and 11C-Diprenorphine and 11C-flumazenil, respectively.
 She later took part in a Yale-JHU collaboration to use Single Photon Emission Tomography to measure Benzodiazepine receptor concentration and affinity in the brains of non-human primates using a constant infusion paradigm, led by Drs.
 Innis and Laruelle.

 Price then completed her postdoctoral work at the National Institutes of Health in the Department of PET and Nuclear Medicine.
 As a National Research Council fellow under the supervision of Drs.
 Richard Carson and Stephen Bacharach.
 She helped to implement a novel method to reduce the transmission noise in 18F-FDG cardiac emission images, based on the use of a model that sharpens the peaks of the measured attenuation histograms of the images to minimize noise.